iamaziz/PhD_template/README.md

 - Install [Pandoc](https://pandoc.org/installing.html)
 - LaTeX Engine
 - To add support for Tables/Figures/Equations numbering and reference, install the required packages in `requirements.txt`.
 To install all at once, run this:
-    - `pip instal -r requirements.txt`
+    - `pip install -r requirements.txt`

 > NOTE: after installation is completed, make sure pandoc and latex are added to your system PATH.